alvierahman90/gohookr/readme.md

 deploy.

-Tests are run in the order they're listed so any actions that need to be done before tests are run can simply be put before the tests.
+Tests are run in the order they're listed so any actions that need to be done before real tests are run can simply be put before the tests.

 ## Example Config